reegis/deflex/docs/installation.rst

 ----------------------------------

 The basic installation can be used to compute scenarios (csv, xls, xlsx).
 For some functions additional packages are needed.
+Some of these packages may need OS specific packages.
+Please see the installation guide of each package if an error occur.

 1. To run the example with all plots you need the following packages:
     * pygeos (spatial operations)